 Service to the University

 The Faculty Senate Executive Committee nominated me as a member to serve on the University Senate Libraries Committee for a 3-year term in July of 2018.
+I served on a scholarly publication & open access (SPOA) task force (Fall 2019-Spring 2020) and provided our recommendations.
 I currently serve as a faculty advisor for the student organization Friends of Pakistan at KU.
 Friends of Pakistan organize cultural events and displays informational booths at the University to help increase wider understanding of the Pakistani community and culture at KU.
+We started a new Council, International Faculty Staff Council (IFSC) at KU in 2020 and I am among the founding members of this Council.
+This Council provides a platform to our International peers at KU for advocacy and social activities.

 I am a member of the American Society of Human Genetics and the European Society of Human Genetics since 2016.
 Both societies independently organize an international essay contest for the high school students on DNA Day, held each year on the anniversary of the publication of the structure of DNA by James Watson and Francis Crick.
 I served as a judge for both societies in 2016 and 2017 to select the best essays.
 I reviewed articles in peer-reviewed scientific journals in the field of genetics and molecular biology.
 I serve as an external reviewer/examiner for Ph.D and master theses at several Universities in Pakistan.